fillumina/xmi-to-jdl/README.md

 The complete graph is available for testing to validate it and can eventually be changed before producing the JDL.
 This must be done programmatically by adding specific code.
 There is a kind of pluggable way of acting on it.
+Testing a graph is a very good way to avoid mistakes in case of many entities.